 Using a sharp craft knife he scraped pigment from the pencil points onto a white palette and mixed a thin wash from each colour.

-You will see from this detail of the upper right hand side trees that layers of ‘scribble’ strokes are applied in different colours.
 If you were working with dry point aquarelles at this stage, you could use a damp brush tip to draw, blend and shape the colours into more detailed foliage.